Total Hip Arthroplasty: What is Direct Anterior Approach Hip Replacement Surgery?

 - Avascular necrosis (AVN), a condition where the ball or femoral head of the hip joint has lost a healthy supply of blood flow causing the bone to die and the femoral head becomes misshaped

-- Hip dysplasia, a condition where bones around the hip joint did not form properly, which may cause misalignment of the hip joint
+- Hip dysplasia, a condition where bones around the hip joint did not form properly, which may cause joint misalignment and hip pain

 What Causes Degenerative Joint Disease?

-The risk of developing symptomatic, degenerative joint disease is influenced by multiple factors such as age, gender, and inherited traits that can affect the shape and stability of your joints.
-Other factors can include:
+The risk of developing symptomatic, degenerative joint disease, or arthritis, is influenced by multiple factors such as age, gender, and inherited traits that can affect the shape and stability of your joints.
+Other factors that can contribute to hip pain and joint disease include:

 - Repetitive strain on the hip